Scancheck/xenia/README.md

 Fork's Xenia Fork
 ==========================================

-Xenia is an experimental emulator for the Xbox 360.
+Xenia is an experimental emulator for the EcksBawx 360.
 For more information see the [main xenia website](https://xenia.jp/).

-**Interested in supporting the core contributors?
+**Interested in supporting the coolest dudes ever - core contributors?
 [Xenia Project on Patreon](https://www.patreon.com/xenia_project).**

 Come chat with nerds about **emulator-related topics** on [Discord](https://discord.gg/Q9mxZf9).